 ACRI Files Urgent HCJ Petition Regarding Overcrowding at Checkpoint 300

-Yesterday, December 15th, ACRI filed an urgent petition to the High Court of Justice regarding the overcrowding at checkpoint 300 between Bethlehem and Jerusalem.
+On December 15, 2020, ACRI filed an urgent petition to the High Court of Justice regarding the overcrowding at checkpoint 300 between Bethlehem and Jerusalem.

 The petition is based on witness observations made by ACRI’s fieldworker, who gathered during multiple morning visits that the congestion is caused principally by its manner of operation.